 Unleash Your Inner Explorer in Iceland

 Craving an adventure off the beaten path?
 Iceland is your answer.
 This island nation marries stunning landscapes, rich history, and thrilling activities, making it a haven for nature enthusiasts and active travelers alike.
-Expedition cruises visit popular ports such as Reykjavik and Akuryri combined with fully guided off vessel explorations like hiking, kayaking and small craft excursions right from the ship.
+Expedition cruises visit popular ports such as Reykjavik and Akureyri combined with fully guided off-vessel explorations like hiking, kayaking, small craft excursions, and even helicopter flightseeing, right from the ship.
 What can you expect on cruises from Iceland?

 Nature’s Playground: – Small ships explore up close, where big ships can’t.
 Visit deep fjords and immense cliffs home to bird rookeries and marine mammal hallouts.